forestdb/forestdb.org/models/categorical-counterfactuals.md

 title: Categorical counterfactuals
 ---

-Suppose we have a category structure such that `A` and `B` are categories, and there is a single Boolean feature with a value that depends on the category.
+Suppose we have a category structure such that `A` and `B` are categories, and such that there is a single Boolean feature with a value that depends on the category.

 Let's first consider deterministic dependence: